facebook

 Program eligibility

-Landowners of native grasslands with conservation easements of over 40 hectares and renters of NCC land are eligible to apply for Stewardship Investment Program incentive payments.
+Landowners of native grasslands with conservation easements and renters of NCC land are eligible to apply for Stewardship Investment Program incentive payments.
 Community pasture groups that have agreements with NCC may be elgible.
 Lands must be located within 14 priority ecoregions that have been identified across Alberta, Saskatchewan and Manitoba.
 The land trusts (mentioned above) will use conservation prioritization tools to examine the occurrences of species at risk and rare or endangered plant, bird or wildlife species when considering project approval.

 The land trusts will work with applicants to screen and prioritize projects according to the hectares of land that can be improved and the impact that can be achieved through these nine categories: